 2. Paramount’s Broken Star Trek Business Model

 The first Star Trek film in 1979 was made on a budget of about $40 million.
 That’s about $127 million adjusted for inflation, which puts in in the modestly-priced summer blockbuster range.
 But when that movie failed to be the Star Wars-slaying megahit that Paramount was hoping for, they decided that any future Trek film would have to be significantly cheaper.
 Star Trek II was actually made by the studio’s TV division for $11.2 million, or about $26.6 million in today’s dollars.
 That’s the budget for a romantic comedy, not a space adventure.
 But it was a hit, and Paramount decided that they’d found their Star Trek budgetary sweet spot.
-Henceforth, Star Trek movies would be strictly low-to-medium budgeted productions only.
+Henceforth, Star Trek movies would be strictly low-to-medium budget productions.

 But by the time Generations rolled around in 1994 things had changed.
 The onetime scarcity of new Star Trek had turned into an abundant surplus.
 In fact, Generations had a pretty limited time in the spotlight; the big mystery of Odo’s origins had just been solved a month-and-a-half before on Deep Space Nine’s third season premiere, and about a month-and-a-half after Generations was released the fourth TV spinoff, Voyager, had its premiere.
 And while budgets on the TV shows might’ve been limited, they certainly weren’t miniscule.
 In fact, the VFX staff did an excellent job putting out near movie-quality special effects on a TV budget.
 So in order to make Generations feel really cinematic, Paramount would have to spend some serious money to make sure it didn’t just look like an episode of the show projected onto a movie screen.